Éditions Larousse

 It was acquired from private owners by Compagnie Européenne de Publication in 1984, then Havas in 1997.
 It was acquired by Vivendi Universal in 1998.
 Vivendi made losses in 2002 and sold Larousse to the Lagardère Group, thus satisfying public opinion by keeping Larousse in French hands, despite objections by smaller publishers about Lagardère's virtual monopoly on French publishing.
 It has been a subsidiary of Hachette Livre since 2004.

 It also offers the Larousse Gastronomique and a free, open-content encyclopedia.

-The logo is designed by Jean Picart Le Doux (1955-1970), Jean-Michel Folon (1972), Philippe Starck (2006), Christian Lacroix, Moebius, Karl Lagerfeld (1999) and Jean-Charles de Castelbajac (2014).
+The logo was designed by, among others, Jean Picart Le Doux (1955–1970), Jean-Michel Folon (1972), Philippe Starck (2006), Christian Lacroix, Moebius, Karl Lagerfeld (1999) and Jean-Charles de Castelbajac (2014).
+It always represented a woman blowing on a dandelion blowball, with the motto "Je sème à tout vent" (I sow to every wind).